lnros/real-estate-web-scraping/README.md

 - In `properties`, each record is a different property in the website, providing address, price, number of rooms, in which floor it is located, the area and the number of parking spots available.
 If the property is under constructions, the `ConStatus` tells what the construction status is.
 Latitude, longitude, and details in Hebrew are obtaibed using GeoPy with Nominatim service and might not be available for all properties due to request limitations since Nominatim is a free and limited API.

+#### Known issues
+- The database currently is not 100% in accordance with 3NF standards.
+The additional data fetched from the API is not normalized.

+- The API performance can be furthered enhanced.

 #### Authors
 @lnros - Leonardo Rosenberg <br>